Benniphx/configs/README.md

     ./install_gui.sh

-This installs Terminus fonts and XFCE configs (the latter on GNU/Linux only).
+This installs fonts and XFCE configs (the latter on GNU/Linux only).

 ### Sublime Text 3